It’s hard to fathom that something trivial can make us lose weight.

 I am talking about sleep.

-We take sleep for granted, but it’s crucial to our health.
+We take sleep for granted, but it’s crucial to our health and to lose belly fat.

 Sleep and belly fat research